SaisatwikBiku/python-salad/README.md

 -QRGenerator.py:
 This code will convert the given URL into a QR Code.

+-Todo_list.py:
+This code accompained by MySQL script will create a use database to systematically store ToDo list with CRUD interface

 ## Installation

 To use any of these projects, you'll need to have Python 3.x installed on your machine.
 You can download it [here](https://www.python.org/downloads/).